Free school (England): Closures

-Sixty-six approved free schools had totally or partially closed, or failed to open entirely, by April 2018, at an estimated cost of almost £150m in startup costs and capital funding.
-In summer 2024 Parkfield School, an all-years school at Bournemouth Airport, announced its closure after failing to attract enough pupils to be viable.
+By 2018, 66 free schools had totally or partially closed, or failed to open entirely, at an estimated cost of almost £150 million in startup costs and capital funding.
+Nineteen had fully closed.

+By 2025, 67 free schools had closed or failed to open, built with £325 million of capital funding provided by central government.

 Qualification of teachers

 Unlike local authority maintained schools in England, but in common with other types of academy and with independent schools, free schools are allowed to employ teachers without Qualified Teacher Status (QTS).
 The Coalition government said this freedom enables "innovation, diversity and flexibility" and "the dynamism that characterises the best independent schools".
 The Labour Party have expressed their opposition to this and said that if elected they would require teachers in academies and free schools be "properly qualified".

 Discussion

 When the free school policy was first announced, some commentators offered advice to potential proposers, while others expressed scepticism that the concept could be made to work at all.
 Supporters of free schools, such as the Conservative Party, said that they would "create more local competition and drive-up standards".
 They also felt they would allow parents to have more choice in the type of education their child receives, much like parents who send their children to independent schools do.
 However, critics argued that the policy would benefit only middle-class parents with the time to set up free schools and that they would divert money away from existing schools.
 Supporters of free schools said that they would benefit children from all backgrounds.
 Some people were concerned that free schools are not obliged to cap their headteachers' pay.

 A review of available research on the Swedish model that partially inspired the policy was published in a paper by Rebecca Allen.
 It concluded, "The econometric evidence on the effect of the reforms suggests that, so far, Swedish pupils do not appear to be harmed by the competition from private schools, but the new schools have not yet transformed educational attainment in Sweden."
 Peter Wilby, writing in The Guardian, predicted that free schools would be run by private companies rather than parents, teachers or voluntary groups.
 The New Schools Network was subsequently set up to help groups develop the skills needed to set up free schools.
 Paul Carter, a Conservative councillor, pointed out that under the funding arrangements in place at the time, "the more academies and Free Schools you operate, under the current academy funding arrangements, the less [money] maintained schools would get."
 Subsequently, the Department for Education changed the funding arrangements for all maintained schools so that "schools in similar circumstances and with similar intakes receive similar levels of funding", whatever type of school they are.